han190/Self-Baked-Fortran-NetCDF-Library/README.md

 # Self-baked NetCDF Fortran Library

 ## Get started
 The Self-baked NetCDF Fortran library is a light weighted NetCDF C Library wrapper and an intermediate interface written in modern Fortran.
-This project is designed as a solution of the current fpm/NetCDF incoherence (see [fpm discussion](https://github.com/fortran-lang/fpm/discussions/458), [fpm issue](https://github.com/fortran-lang/fpm/issues/17), [discussion on discourse](https://fortran-lang.discourse.group/t/using-netcdf-with-fpm/4225)).
+This project is designed as a workaround of the current fpm/NetCDF incoherence (see [fpm discussion](https://github.com/fortran-lang/fpm/discussions/458), [fpm issue](https://github.com/fortran-lang/fpm/issues/17), [discussion on discourse](https://fortran-lang.discourse.group/t/using-netcdf-with-fpm/4225)).
 The major difference between this library and most of the other implementations (for example [nc4fortran](https://github.com/geospace-code/nc4fortran)) is that this library is built on top of NetCDF C library directly, thus you won't need the official NetCDF Fortran library as a dependence.
 If you are intereseted in using this project with [fpm](https://github.com/fortran-lang/fpm), add the following lines in your `fpm.toml`
 ```
 [dependencies]
 self-baked-nf = {git="https://github.com/han190/Self-Baked-Fortran-NetCDF"}